MicrosoftDocs/sql-docs/docs/connect/jdbc/using-bulk-copy-with-the-jdbc-driver.md

   Microsoft SQL Server includes a popular command-line utility named **bcp** for quickly bulk copying large files into tables or views in SQL Server databases.
 The SQLServerBulkCopy class allows you to write code solutions in Java that provide similar functionality.
 There are other ways to load data into a SQL Server table (INSERT statements, for example) but SQLServerBulkCopy offers a significant performance advantage over them.

  The SQLServerBulkCopy class can be used to write data only to SQL Server tables.
-But the data source is not limited to SQL Server; any data source can be used, as long as the data can be read with a ResultSet, RowSet, or ISQLServerBulkRecord implementation.
+But the data source isn't limited to SQL Server; any data source can be used, as long as the data can be read with a ResultSet, RowSet, or ISQLServerBulkRecord implementation.

  Using the SQLServerBulkCopy class, you can perform: